PEESEgroup/LIB_Supply-Chain/README.md

 # LIB_Supply-Chain
-This study examine the long-term energy and sustainability prospects of the current trend towards bolstering a secure and resilient midstream and downstream value chain of EV batteries for the US.
+This study examines the long-term energy and sustainability prospects of the current trend towards bolstering a secure and resilient midstream and downstream value chain of EV batteries for the US.
 There are three folders under this repository:
 1. Characterization factors
 2. LCI
 3. LCIA results